Adjuvant in sympomatic treatment of micturition disorders in Benign Prostatic Hyperplasia at stage I e II1

-Nettle has a long history of use as a medicine, as a food source (the leaves and stems can be eaten in salads), a source of fibre and in cosmetics (1).
+Nettle has a long history of use as a food source (the leaves and stems can be eaten in salads), a source of fibre and in cosmetics2.

-There is evidence that in ancient Egypt, nettle infusion was used to treat lower back pain and arthritis, and its leaves and root have traditionally been used to treat disorders such as rheumatism, anaemia, eczema, nephritis, and as a diuretic (2).
+There is evidence that in ancient Egypt, nettle infusion was used for lower back pain and arthritis, and its leaves and root have traditionally been used in case of disorders such as rheumatism, anaemia, eczema, nephritis, and as a diuretic3.

 Nettle is rich in active principles.
-Its roots contain polysaccharides, sterols (beta sitosterol, hydroxy sitosterol and its glycosides), triterpene acids, fatty acids, lignans, polyphenols, ceramides, a mixture of isolectins (UDA: Urtica dioica agglutinin) and scopoletin (a coumarin) (3,4).
+Its roots contain polysaccharides, sterols (beta sitosterol, hydroxy sitosterol and its glycosides), triterpene acids, fatty acids, lignans, polyphenols, ceramides, a mixture of isolectins (UDA: Urtica dioica agglutinin) and scopoletin (a coumarin)4, 5.

 • Our extract

 Extract name: Dry extract of nettle root standardised to contain 0.8% vegetable sterols.